 - Co-simulation Capabilities

-- The Zynq-7000 EPP Virtual Platform integrates with a range of Cadence offerings which provide multiple options for co-simulation.
+- The Zynq-7000 SoC Virtual Platform integrates with a range of Cadence offerings which provide multiple options for co-simulation.
 These products include: Rapid Prototyping Platform, Incisive Verification Platform, Palladium, and Verification Computing Platform